rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Sequential.md

 System-wide registers and their formats:

 NULL - Zero register.
 If called, returns 0.
 If written to, discards data.
+Useful for memory management.
 TTYX - Direct character output of terminal X. Use TTY0 for default terminal.
 Write-only.
 PROG - Current position of the program counter.
 Read-only.
 To move execution, use SEEK or JUMP.
 CPAT - Current pattern.
 Returns PTIN identifier.
 Read-only.
 To move execution, use PNXT, PPRV or PJMP.